(Updated June, 24th, 2017)

 - First, you will get a welcome window with a basic overview of features to get you started.

-- After this, SteadyMouse may make a one-time adjustments to Windows mouse settings.
-This usually includes turning
+- After this, SteadyMouse may make a few one-time adjustments to Windows mouse settings.
+This usually

-off "Enhanced Pointer Precision" (because it really degrades precision).
+includes turning off "Enhanced Pointer Precision" because it actually degrades precision.

-- Finally, the SteadyMouse settings window will automatically be opened for you to explore.
+- The SteadyMouse settings window will automatically be opened for you to explore.
+Try experimenting

 The main settings window in SteadyMouse is where most adjustments will be made.